- 2 mins

-Calming Music for End-of-School Celebrations
+Calming Bedtime Music for Kids

 Music is a big part of everyday life!
 It can be a great way to connect with children, especially in the early years when their motor skills, speech, and coordination are developing.
 The intimacy developed in early relationships can be facilitated with music.
 For instance, by using lullabies to soothe babies and through children learning to develop rhythms and recall words, according to “Why Making Music Matters” by Dennie Wolf in partnership with Carnegie Hall’s Weill Music Institute.
 As summer months allow for more daylight, outdoor activities, and fun with the family, Moshi Music can be a source to turn to for calming, connecting, and developing those various skills that music can facilitate.